UKCloud/documentation/articles/openshift/oshift-how-backup-directories-database.md

 title: How to back up and restore container directories and databases on OpenShift
 description: Provides guidance on how to back up container directories and databases and how to restore them
 services: openshift
-author: Daniel Brennand
+author: dbrennand
-reviewer: Gareth Ellner
+reviewer: gellner
-lastreviewed: 16/12/2020
+lastreviewed: 05/01/2022

 toc_rootlink: How To
 toc_sub1: